FoodDiscovery/FoodDiscovery/README.md

 - **Location:** The app uses location for maps and nearby restaurants; allow location when prompted.
 - **Backend:** Supabase and Stripe must be configured (project, tables, Stripe account) for full functionality.
 - **Native builds:** For `expo run:ios` or `expo run:android`, you need Xcode (macOS) or Android Studio installed.
+- **Node 20+:** Tests run on Node 19, but `npm run coverage` requires Node 20 or newer due to a dependency/tool requirement.